koizachek/koizachek/README.md

 - Hello, D.K. here – technology foresight and computer science student and post-graduate researcher.
-- Interested in NLP and Human-Computer-Interaction.
+- Interested in NLP and Human-Computer-Interaction
-- Using Python and R for data analysis and some softy web projects.
+- Using Python (and R if i have to) for data analysis
 - Learning C++ and Unity Development for VR

 <!---